hxtree/galaxyops/services/README.md

   file.
 If there are any interconnected platform components used by multiple services, place them in appropriate directories like `/platform`, `/libraries`, etc.

+- **Microservices Architecture:** The repository is organized into modular microservices, each focusing on specific business functionalities.
+This design promotes maintainability, scalability, and ease of deployment.

+- **Event-Driven Design:** The microservices communicate through events, allowing for loosely coupled components and enabling efficient handling of business processes.
+The use of event-driven microservices enables flexibility, scalability, and responsiveness to changing business needs.

 - **Uniform Structure**: Each subfolder within this directory represents a package that contains source code and Infrastructure as Code (IaC) used for